upperlinecode/git-hygeine-and-workflows/README.md

 | Task   | Find a way to ensure that the grid fills.
 You could use any number of tricks to make this happen, including some conditional sizing, some clever sorting, or some resourceful CSS Grid work. | Now that you've got different BlockGrids available to you, it's time to sort these announcements by category.
 For now, let's just add a "work" and "personal" tag to each announcement, and put them in two corresponding block grids with titles. |

 These two features are both mostly independent of one another, so each can be merged directly onto `main` when it is done.
 Follow the same procedures as above.

+### 4. Choose Your Own Adventure

+From this point on, it's totally up to you - talk with your teams about what's reasonable to accomplish in the time that remains, and create the corresponding feature branches to make it happen.